Geopolitical Disruption in the Middle East

 We continue to work closely with suppliers and system partners to ensure a coordinated and effective response.
 Our priority remains ensuring a continuous supply to the NHS and protecting patient care.

-This article was first published in early April and has been updated.
-There is no material change to report at this time.
+This article was first published in early April and has been regularly updated.